"GOOD TO KNOW" TIPS FOR TRAVELING TO COSTA RICA

 And for calls from other countries, only charges to the US apply.

-| Home Tour Descriptions | Short Day Tours | Diving | Price List & Policy | Payment | Email Us |
+| Home Full Day Tours | Short Day Tours | Diving | Price List & Policy | Payment | Email Us |

 Costa Rica Tours as its Best